How to get accurate readings with a breath ketone meter

 The first and major issue is that breath ketone meters do not actually measure beta ketone in breath.

-Instead they measure a byproduct acetone to estimate the underlying beta ketone, using a standard calculation.
-Now acetone is a very good chemical to measure in ketosis, the problem is that acetone is not 100% specific to ketone levels, and the other big problem is that multiple air borne chemicals can be detected by the ketone meter sensor, and interpreted as acetone.
+Instead they measure a by product acetone to estimate the underlying beta ketone, using a standard calculation.
+Now acetone is a very good chemical indicator for measuring ketosis, the problem is that acetone is not 100% specific to ketone levels, and the other big problem is that multiple air borne chemicals can be detected by the ketone meter sensor, and interpreted as acetone.

 Substances on your breath or in the air can cause the ketone breath meter to give erratic results